-To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing an outstanding environment for teaching, learning, and research in the theory and applications of Computer Software Engineering.
+To prepare undergraduate and graduate students for productive careers in industry, academia, and government by providing a conducive environment for teaching, learning, and research in the theory and applications of Computer Software Engineering.
 The Department places high priority to emerge as an important regional, national and international resource center for discovering, integrating and applying new knowledge and technologies.
+Department also focuses on imparting moral and ethical values in our graduates, so that they can contribute towards highly-principled society.

 Program Educational Objectives

-PEO-1: To produce employable professional graduates that make intellectual contributions in different domain areas of software industry.
+PEO-1: To produce employable graduates that makes intellectual and technical contributions in different domains of software industry.

 Program Learning Objectives